 The launch of the app continues the University’s strong commitment to equality and inclusive design – so that our campus can be used by everyone.
 We have worked with DisabledGo since 2008, to provide trusted accessibility information about our campus.

 To download the app and for more information:

 We have accessible car parking spaces across campus.
 Blue badge holders can park for free.
 To obtain a parking permit, please take your blue badge to Reception in Maxwell Building.
 For information about locations and use, please contact our Estates office on 0161 295 4444 / email@example.com.

 All University building are equipped with a Deaf Alerter radio-based fire alarm warning and public address messaging system.

 Salford Crescent train station is on campus, but is not part of the University.
-Access to and from the platform is by stepped ramp.
+Access is by steps or lift.